 This bill amends several sections of the Nebraska Revised Statutes to adjust the sales tax rate and the distribution of sales and use tax revenue.
-Notably, it establishes a new sales tax rate structure that will be in effect until October 1, 2025, with a general rate of five and one-half percent, and a reduced rate of two and three-quarters percent for transactions within designated good life districts.
-Additionally, starting October 1, 2025, the sales tax rate will revert to five percent, with specific rates for transactions in good life districts and a higher rate of fifteen and one-half percent on sales of alcoholic liquor.
-The bill also creates the Alcohol Addiction Prevention and Treatment Fund, which will receive fifty percent of the proceeds from the sales tax on alcoholic liquor.
+Notably, it establishes a new sales tax rate structure, maintaining a rate of five and one-half percent until October 1, 2025, after which it will revert to five percent, with specific rates for transactions within designated good life districts and for sales of alcoholic liquor.
+The bill also creates the Alcohol Addiction Prevention and Treatment Fund, which will receive fifty percent of the proceeds from sales tax on alcoholic liquor starting October 1, 2025, with the other half allocated to the Education Future Fund.

 Statutes affected: Introduced: 77-2701.02, 77-4405